Perelman School of Medicine

-The Perelman School of Medicine (commonly known as Penn Med) is the medical school of the University of Pennsylvania, a private research university in Philadelphia, Pennsylvania.
-Founded in 1765, the Perelman School of Medicine is the oldest medical school in the United States and is one of the seven Ivy League medical schools.
+The Perelman School of Medicine, previously the University of Pennsylvania School of Medicine (Penn Med), is the medical school of the University of Pennsylvania, a private university in Philadelphia.
+Founded in 1765, it is the oldest medical school in the United States.

+As of 2024, the school has about 2,900 faculty members and nearly $1 billion in annual sponsored program awards.